mkieblesz/local-workspace/README.md

 ## TODO

-* add export-opportunities to setup.sh and update.sh (only if required ruby version is installed)
 * docker-compose.base.yml with all apps and default settings
 * environment variables for all services
 * ability to run apps on host via makefile